Guide to the Olympieion (Temple of Zeus): Things to Do, Tickets, History

 The Olympieion is one of the most important temples of the ancient world.
 At the time of its completion, it was the largest temple complex in ancient Athens.
 Today, not much is left of its former glory.
 You can move freely around the site and discover the many ancient remains and excavations.

 The main attraction are the detailed decorated Corinthian columns, which give an impression of the former size and splendor of the Olympieion.

-The following sights await you here.
+The following attractions await you here:

 In the immediate vicinity, at the entrance to the Olympieion, is the 18-meter-high Hadrian's Gate, built in honor of the Roman emperor Hadrian.
 Those who prefer to take a breather in the greenery after the sightseeing can visit the idyllic National Garden north of the Olympieion.
 It is one of the largest and most beautiful parks in Athens.